fusionby2030/moxie/docs/source/index.rst

 Welcome to Moxie's documentation!
 ===================================

-**Moxie** (/lu'make/) is a Python tool to analyze pedestal profiles in MCF devices.
+**Moxie** is a Python tool to analyze pedestal profiles in MCF devices.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::